In tachycardia, an irregular electrical signal (impulse) starting in the upper or lower chambers of the heart causes the heart to beat faster.

 - Atrial fibrillation (A-fib).
 This is the most common type of tachycardia.
 Chaotic, irregular electrical signals in the upper chambers of the heart (atria) cause a fast heartbeat.
 A-fib may be temporary, but some episodes won't end unless treated.

 - Atrial flutter.
 Atrial flutter is similar to A-fib, but heartbeats are more organized.
 Episodes of atrial flutter may go away themselves or may require treatment.
 People who have atrial flutter also often have atrial fibrillation at other times.

+- Ventricular tachycardia.
+This type of arrhythmia starts in the lower heart chambers (ventricles).
+The rapid heart rate doesn't allow the ventricles to fill and squeeze (contract) to pump enough blood to the body.
 Ventricular tachycardia episodes may be brief and last only a couple of seconds without causing harm.
-But episodes lasting more than a few seconds can become a life-threatening medical emergency.
+But episodes lasting more than a few seconds can be life-threatening.